 - Make the cake: Using a handheld or stand mixer with a paddle attachment, beat the butter on high until creamy – about 1 minute.
 Add granulated and brown sugars and beat on medium-high speed until creamed, about 2-3 minutes.
 Add eggs and vanilla.
 Beat on medium speed until everything is completely combined, about 2 full minutes.
 Scrape down the sides and bottom of the bowl as needed.

-- In a large sized bowl, toss together the flour, baking powder, and salt.
+- In a large bowl, whisk together the flour, baking powder, and salt.
 Slowly add the dry ingredients to the wet ingredients.
-Beat on low speed for 5 seconds, then add the milk, lemon zest, and lemon juice.
-Remove from the mixer and stir lightly until everything is just combined.
-Toss the blueberries in 1 Tablespoon of flour and fold into the batter.
+Beat on low speed for 5 seconds, then beat in the milk, lemon zest, and lemon juice *just* until combined.
+Toss the blueberries with 1 Tablespoon of flour and gently fold into the batter.
 Batter is extremely thick.
-Do not overmix at any point.
-Overmixing will lend a tough, dense textured crumb.
+Do not over-mix.
+Over-mixing will lead to a tough, dense textured crumb.

 - Spoon batter evenly into 3 prepared cake pans.
 If only using 2 cake pans, your bake time will be longer.
-Bake the three layers for about 21-26 minutes or until a toothpick inserted in the center comes out clean.
-Mine took 21 minutes.
+Bake the three layers for about 21-25 minutes or until a toothpick inserted in the center comes out clean.
+(8 inch cakes take closer to 25 minutes.)
 Remove from the oven and allow to cool completely in the pan before assembling and frosting.